vncmd/vncmd/README.md

-Studying Python at Software University, currently at Fundamentals module.
+Studying Python at Software University, completed Fundamentals module about to start Python Advanced course.
 Passionate about discovering new things and ways to improve.